-Fenghuang, often referred to as Phoenix town, dates back to 1203AD and later in 1715 the city was revamped via a makeover in stone with stone paths, buildings and a 2km stone wall that surrounded the city.
-Inside the 1.8km sq area with the the Tao River at it’s center there is 300 traditional homes, 20 streets, 10 lanes, temples, wells, stone bridges all completely preserved.
+Fenghuang, often referred to as Phoenix town, dates back to 1203AD and in 1715 the city was revamped via a makeover in stone featuring stone paths, buildings, and a 2km stone wall that surrounded the city.
+Inside the 1.8km sq area, with the Tao River at its center, there are 300 traditional homes, 20 streets, 10 lanes, temples, wells, stone bridges all beautifully preserved.

 It is now a popular tourist destination but remarkably, it has managed to keep all its charm.
-In amongst all the visitors crawling over everything and snapping shots along the river, there’s still people living there everyday lives in the same way as there ancestors, the Miao minority.
+In amongst all the visitors crawling over everything and snapping shots along the river, there are still people living their everyday lives in the same way as there ancestors, the Miao minority.
 The traditional cultures of the Miao are alive and well, perhaps thanks to tourism and that it’s a small community somewhat separated from China’s modern progression.

 The first amazing fact about the old town is the welcome absence of commercialism.
 While there’s plenty of shops inside the traditional buildings selling locally made products, you won’t find McDonalds, Starbucks or KFC or even the Chinese equivalents.
 Also, I cant remember seeing an ATM, I’m sure there is one but you may want to bring enough cash.

 You can freely wander around the city and enjoy the magnificent views but some of the scenic attractions will ask for an entry fee, or you can buy a single ticket that gets you access to everything.
 Just wandering around and taking in the peaceful existence of the locals going about their daily lives, the beautiful stone architecture and the houses on wooden stilts that line the river is a great way to easily fill a day or two.